Arnold Wilson: Second World War

-However, in October 1939 after the outbreak of the war, he joined the Royal Air Force Volunteer Reserve, serving as a pilot officer (air gunner) in 37 Squadron of RAF Bomber Command.
+However, in October 1939 after the outbreak of the war, he joined the Royal Air Force Volunteer Reserve, serving as a air gunner in 37 Squadron of RAF Bomber Command holding the rank of Pilot Officer.
 He stated that "I have no desire to shelter myself and live in safety behind the ramparts of the bodies of millions of our young men."
 Still an MP, he was killed in northern France, near Dunkirk, on 31 May 1940 when the bomber he was serving on as an air gunner, Wellington L7791, piloted by Pilot Officer William Gray crashed near Eringhem, killing him instantly and fatally wounding Gray.
 He is buried at Eringhem churchyard, half-way between Dunkirk and Saint-Omer.

 Legacy

 Wilson was immortalised as Sir George Corbett in the 1942 Powell and Pressburger movie One of Our Aircraft is Missing.

 His book The Persian Gulf was published in 1928.
 S.W.
 Persia: Letters and Diary of a Young Political Officer 1907–1914 was published posthumously in 1941.

 Arnold Wilson is commemorated in the scientific names of two species of reptiles: Panaspis wilsoni and Xerotyphlops wilsoni.

 Sir Arnold's personal papers are held at the London Library, London, UK.